happyherp/self-dev/PROJECT.md

 ## Design Principles

+### AI-Driven Software Development
+This project is fundamentally about enabling AI to develop software autonomously.
+Everything else serves this primary goal.

-### Simplicity First
+### Simplicity
-When faced with choices like "support A or B or both", we choose **one option** unless supporting both genuinely reduces complexity.
-Supporting multiple approaches typically adds maintenance burden, documentation overhead, and user confusion.
+Makes it easier for AI to understand, modify, and extend the codebase.
+Ensures consistent runtime conditions between AI sandbox, CI tests, and human development environments - essential for reliable self-development.

+### Test-Driven Development
+Automatic tests are critical since we rely on them far more than traditional projects.
+We develop test-first when possible and prioritize integration and end-to-end tests, even when they're challenging to implement.

 ### GitHub-Native
-Built specifically for GitHub workflows - issues, pull requests, and Actions integration.
+Built specifically for GitHub workflows - issues, pull requests, and Actions integration provide the natural interface for AI-driven development.

-### AI-Powered
-Leverages modern LLMs for intelligent code analysis and generation.

-### Human-in-the-Loop
+### Minimal Human Oversight
-All changes require human review and approval before merging.
+Currently humans gate merges to main, but the long-term goal is full autonomy.
+We minimize human intervention points to eventually achieve complete AI-driven development cycles.

 ## How It Works